 Directors who are also ImmunoGen employees receive no additional compensation for serving on the Board of Directors.
-Our Compensation Policy for Non-Employee Directors consists of three elements: cash compensation; deferred stock units; and stock options.
+Our Compensation Policy for Non-Employee Directors consists of three elements: cash compensation, deferred stock units, and stock options.
+Below is a summary of this policy, as in effect as of June 17, 2020.